jammerz02/BidForMe/README.md

     npm install

+2. Run Ganache.
+If you dont have it installed in your system click and install https://www.trufflesuite.com/ganache

+3. Create local network using Custom RPC.

+4. Migrate contract to server.

     truffle migrate --reset --compile-all

-2. Launch development server, and open localhost:3000 in your browser:
+5. Launch development server, and open localhost:3000 in your browser:

     sh

     npm start

+6. Open metamask and allow access to http://localhost:3000

+7. Import ganache accounts to metamast using private keys.

 # Project Structure